 The Shelterbelt Establishment Program is delivered through an application process and 50% of costs on certain trees are covered by Flagstaff County.
 Special trees can be ordered, but they are not part of the cost-share program.

-Click HERE to apply for the 2023 Shelterbelt Establishment Program.
-The deadline to apply is Tuesday, January 31, 2023.
+The deadline to apply for 2023 was Tuesday, January 31.
 Trees will be delivered in May 2023.

 Please contact us right away if a significant number of trees died or haven’t grown.
 Call 780-384-4100 or toll free at 1-877-387-4100.